Research Development and Commercialization

 Follow UNTHSC Innovates:

-UNT Health Science Center has embarked on an ambitious campaign to invest in entrepreneurship and to develop an innovative mindset for its students, faculty and staff.
+The University of North Texas Health Science Center at Fort Worth has embarked on an ambitious campaign to invest in entrepreneurship and to develop an innovative mindset for its students, faculty and staff.

 Moving discoveries from bench to bedside